noahehall/theBookOfNoah/0current/aws/exams/architecture.md

   - iam execution roles and resource policies
   - creating lambda functions and integrating with backend resources
   - update lambda functions and backend integrations

-## common architectures

-### elastic load balancing

-- use a network load balancer to enable access to resources in a private vpc

-### api gateway

-- you can generally use api gateway as a frontdoor to any aws service action

-### Api Gateway + Lambda + Cloudwatch

-- Endpoints are created in API Gateway as resources, whose backend targets are various AWS lambda fns
-- use api gateway stages, stage variables and lambda fns so you dont have to hard-code any components
-  - lambda: enable versioning and use aliases to reference
-  - gateway: use stages for environments
-  - point api gateway stage variables at lambda aliases

-### Api gateway + cloudfront

-- front your api gateway cloudfront, then add an API gateway cache behind that for frequently accessed content

-### dynamodb + lambda

-- its all about dynamodb streams triggering lambdas for a reliable `at leat once` event delivery
-  - any write db write can become a lambda trigger, which can then filter and take actions based on the underlying change

-### dynamodb + analytic services

-- you can have one big dynamodb instance used by all microservices
-- then employ other aws analytics services (kinesis, athena) to query db instance for data specific to a microservice

-### dynamodb + lambda + kinesis

-- kinesis firehose can read dynamodb streams and trigger lambda fns

-### dynamodb + SQS + lambda

-- DAX can help with read caching, but not write caching
-  - enter SQS: add an sqs queue at the application level
-    - application writes to an sqs queue which triggers a lambda to write to dynamodb
-      - this will smooth out and buffer spikes in write load

-### dynamodb + S3

-- index s3 items in dynamodb
-  - store large json docs in s3 and keep a reference to that item in a dynamodb
-    - this keep yours dynamodb items at the recommended size (under 4kb) which reduces costs (s3 < dynamodb)

-### dynamodb + SNS

-- all about queue-based load leveling
-- dynamodb costs a FK ton based on provisioned throughput
-- you can save on that dramatically by pushing writes to a queue and batch writing from SNS into dynamodb

-### ECS + SQS/SNS

-- useful for decoupling tasks and services

-### ECS + elastic load balancing

-- can use classic, application or network load balancers

-### ECS + route53

-- dns service discovery